 Real Time Assist Cards

-Real-time Assist cards provide triggered pop-ups that guide Contact Center Agents through speaking points, workflows, best practices, and more.
-Real-Time Assist (RTA) cards help onboard new Agents and guide even the most seasoned Sales rep through tricky conversations.
-Not only that, they offer
+Real-time Assist cards provide triggered pop-ups that guide contact center agents through speaking points, workflows, best practices, and more.
+Real-Time Assist (RTA) cards help onboard new agents and guide even the most seasoned sales rep through tricky conversations.
+Not only that, they offer incomparable insights on agent knowledge, creating unlimited coaching topics and increased visibility to improvement opportunities.

 Let's dive into the details.